 - Preheat the oven to 450 F.

 - Brush a baking sheet with 1 tablespoon of olive oil.
 Place the potatoes on the sheet.
-Use your hand or the bottom of a small glass to smash them down, trying to keep them in one piece.
+Use the bottom of a small heavy duty glass or a potato masher to smash them down, trying to keep them in one piece.

 - Drizzle the remaining tablespoon of olive oil over the potatoes.
 Sprinkle the potatoes with the salt and pepper.